DT021/options-toolkit/README.md

+**Latest update**: I have moved existing python codes to the "legacy_python" folder, as I am moving this project toward the nodejs / electron platform.
+This way, the app runs locally, and people can use test out this app by using their own market data provider.

 # options-toolkit
 Simple tools that assist options trading and education.
 This project is under GNU GPL 3.0 license, in order to encourage learning, sharing, and collaboration.